 #7: Eco Child’s Play (Jennifer Lance)

-If you have children, Eco Child’s Play is a must follow blog for 2018.
+If you have children, Eco Child’s Play is a must-follow blog.
 Jennifer has a ton of tips for green parenting, in healthy, non-toxic homes.
-Her goal is to help the whole family live a greener life, and raise her children with the smallest carbon footprint possible.
+Her goal is to help the whole family live a greener life and raise her children with the smallest carbon footprint possible.
 The best part about it is that Jennifer walks the talk—she’s been living off the grid for 20 years.

 Here’s why you need to check out Eco Child’s Play: